 Copies of the proposed draft Official Plan amendment (Attachment 3), and a Zoning By-law amendment (Attachment 4) have been prepared and attached to this report.
-With the approval of the requested Official Plan and Zoning amendment, the proposed development on the subject lands will have a new site specific policy added to the site and the Zoning By-law will have an added site specific zoning provision.
+With the approval of the requested Official Plan and Zoning amendment, the proposed development on the subject lands will have a new site specific policy added to the site and the Zoning By-law will have an added special provision (36.461).